pixelygroup/screenshots/README.md

 # screenshots
-Placeholder repository for image hosting
+A screenshot hosting repository for another projects to minimise their bundle size.